Timinator2000/Algorithm_X/05 - generalized exact cover/06 - mrs knuth - matrix.md

 # Visualizing the Model - Mrs Knuth Part II

 The matrix below shows which requirements are satisfied by each action.
-Mrs. Knuth - Part II has not added a tremendous amount of complexity, yet the matrix has grow enough, even on the sample exercise, that it is no longer trivial to identify an exact cover just by looking at it.
+Mrs. Knuth - Part II does not add an overwhelming amount of complexity, yet the matrix has grow enough, even on the sample exercise, that it is no longer trivial to identify an exact cover just by looking at it.
 <BR><BR>

 ![Mrs. Knuth Part II Model](KnuthPartIIModel.png)

 <BR>
 In the next matrix, the rows that make up a solution are highlighted.
+It is very easy to see columns that really are not necessary.
+Eventually, it may be important to optimize your matrix where possible, but you can trust me for now, Algorithm X quickly handles _all_ Mrs. Knuth test cases without any effort to make sure empty columns have been eliminated.
 <BR><BR>

 ![Mrs. Knuth Part II Solution](KnuthPartIISolution1.png)

 <BR>
-Like we have done before, let's eliminate the unused rows to highlight the "exact cover".
+Like we have done before, let's hide the unused rows to highlight the "exact cover".
 <BR><BR>

 ![Mrs. Knuth Part II Solution Rows](KnuthPartIISolution2.png)